CNRFisheries/Survey_gap/README.md

 where:

-- Station: identifier of the survey station.
-Needs to be consistent over the years and includes all the station (missing and not missing station)
+- **Station**: identifier of the survey station.
+Needs to be consistent over the years and includes all the stations (missing and not missing stations)

-- Stratum: identifier of the stratum used for the computation of total biomass index of the area.
+- **Stratum**: identifier of the stratum used for the computation of total biomass index of the area.

-- year: year of the survey during which the station was carried out.
+- **year**: year of the survey during which the station was carried out or not.
 Need to include the interested year to be filled

-- SweptArea: Swept area of the station
+- **SweptArea**: Swept area of the station

 ### StrataWeight.csv